 Alabama, believe it or not, is famous for its connections to rocket design and engineering.
 That’s thanks to many Alabamian engineers having worked on NASA rockets.
 The most famous, of course, was used during Moon missions!

-Alabama was an early adopter of Mardi Gras celebrations in the US.
+Alabama was an early adopter of Mardi Gras celebrations in the USA.

 Alabama state flag